Amandeep-Singh07/Market-research/README.md

 - Make sure your package.json is in the repository root (not in a subdirectory)
 - Verify the rootDir setting in render.yaml points to where package.json is located

-### Error: Cannot find module 'express'
+### Error: Cannot find module 'express' or 'openai'

 - Check if dependencies are properly installed by running `npm install` locally
 - Verify the build command is correctly set to `npm install`

-### Error: Port already in use
+### Error: API key related issues

-- The app uses the PORT environment variable, which Render sets automatically
+- Ensure the NVIDIA_API_KEY environment variable is set correctly in Render
-- For local development, make sure port 3000 is available or change it in server.js
+- Check the API key permissions and quotas in your NVIDIA account

 ## How to Use